ICA Gruppen

 The company was owned by the participating retailers until 2000 when half of the company was sold to the Dutch retailer Ahold.
 It acquired a further 10% in 2004.
 Ahold is prevented by contractual obligation from exercising majority control over ICA.
-In 2013 Ahold sold its shares to Hakon for $3.1bn.
-In 2019, Hemtex was sold to Norwegian home textile chain Kid ASA.
+In February 2013, Ahold sold its shares to Hakon Invest for $3.1bn.
+In May 2013, the company changed name from Hakon Invest AB to ICA Gruppen AB.

+In November 2021, ICA-handlarnas Förbund together with AMF Pensionsförsäkring AB announced a public offer to acquire all shares of ICA Gruppen.
+In December 2021, they held more than 90% of all shares and the company was delisted from the Nasdaq Stockholm stock exchange on 13 January 2022.

 Sweden

-In Sweden, ICA Sverige AB operates about 1,400 retail stores as of 2020.
+In Sweden, ICA Sverige AB operates close to 1,300 retail stores (as of February 2025).
 The stores have different profiles, depending on location, range of products and size: